 Creating content for the sake of content is a waste of time and money.
-Your blogger must be obsessed with measuring the impact of their content and know how to plan ahead.
+The blogger you hire must be obsessed with measuring the impact of their content and know how to plan ahead.

 Good bloggers realize success takes time and they’re willing to stick with it.
-Most businesses that ‘fail’ with content marketing give up after a few months, even though if they stuck it out, they would probably start seeing results.
+Most businesses that “fail” with content marketing give up after only a few months, even though if they had stuck it out, they would probably have seen results.

 Poor grammar is an instant credibility killer.
 Your blogger and editor must know their vocabulary and verb agreements.
 This is especially true if they’re the same person because editing your own writing is so difficult.

 A good writer doesn’t need to fill their content with fluff or extra words.

 They make their point and move on.
-They ruthlessly cut unnecessary words out of their own content.
+They ruthlessly cut unnecessary words from their own content.